 Unmanned vehicles such as UAVs (unmanned aerial vehicles), drones, UGVs (unmanned ground vehicles) and ROVs (remotely operated vehicles) may use a wide variety of cameras to capture different kinds of imagery, such as photos, thermal images, multispectral images for applications such as precision agriculture, and infrared for heat signature detection.

-Imaging systems used in unmanned applications include: HD cameras, embedded cameras, thermal cameras, infrared (IR) camera sensors, OEM camera cores and modules.
+UAV camera systems and imaging systems used in unmanned applications include HD cameras, embedded cameras, thermal cameras, infrared (IR) camera sensors, OEM camera cores and camera modules.

 The imaging payload on an unmanned vehicle may be connected to a control computer that triggers the camera, stores images, records metadata such as camera settings and GPS position, and prepares the image data for transmission.
 Cameras may also be triggered remotely from the unmanned vehicle’s Ground Control Station (GCS).